Ohio Bankruptcy Exemptions

 3911.14 - Life insurance proceeds if policy prohibits use to pay creditors.

 2329.66 - 529 savings plans.

 Other - Add any applicable Federal Nonbankruptcy Exemptions

 This list includes the majority of bankruptcy exemptions available in Ohio.
 However, it may not include all exemptions, and states often create exceptions to specific exemptions.
 Ohio updates the exemption amounts every three years.
-The next update will be April 1, 2016.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+The next update will be April 1, 2019.
+Consider checking with your local bankruptcy court or a local attorney.